evanca/quick-portfolio/projects/dance/dance2.md

 ### Client/Partners: Sibéal Davitt & Liz Roche Company.

 ### Design Goal:
-Create an automated music system for live performance that reacts to a dancer's performance by creating music and visuals.
+Create an automated multimedia system for live performance that reacts to a dancer's performance by creating music and visuals.
 Debut the system during 5 performances from April 18-24 2016.

 ### Research Questions: